google/rust-design-faq/src/codebase.md

 standard C++ ownership models, `cxx` can allow Rust code to interact with C++ without widespread use of `unsafe`.

+The latter approach doesn't work as smoothly, tempting as it may seem.
-If you need to access a wide variety of existing C++ types and functions, you may be tempted to generate bindings to existing C++ headers using [`bindgen`](https://rust-lang.github.io/rust-bindgen/).
+The tool to auto-generate bindings to existing C++ headers is [`bindgen`](https://rust-lang.github.io/rust-bindgen/).
 `bindgen` is astonishingly good at understanding a wide variety of C++ constructs - but its generated bindings are full of `unsafe` functions and raw pointers.
-Interacting with `bindgen`-generated bindings is not idiomatic and will require unsafe Rust.
-It may also be more time consuming than using `cxx`:
+Interacting with `bindgen`-generated bindings will require unsafe Rust;
+you will likely have to manually craft idiomatic safe Rust wrappers.
+For this reason it can be more time consuming than `cxx`:

-> In the bindgen case even more work goes into wrapping idiomatic C++ signatures into something bindgen compatible: unique ptrs to raw ptrs, Drop impls on the Rust side, translating string types ... etc. - DT
+> In the bindgen case even more work goes into wrapping idiomatic C++ signatures into something bindgen compatible: unique ptrs to raw ptrs, Drop impls on the Rust side, translating string types ... etc. The typical real-world binding we've converted from bindgen to cxx in my codebase has been -500 lines (mostly unsafe code) +300 lines (mostly safe code; IDL included). - DT

 At present, there is no established solution which combines the idiomatic, safe interoperability offered by `cxx` with the automatic generation offered by